-After giving some more advice and reciting the rules of the race, all of which centered on the theme of “Don’t be an asshole,” Duncan concluded the meeting.
+After giving more advice and the guidelines of the race, all of which centered on the theme of “Don’t be an asshole,” Duncan concluded the meeting.

 I left, my mind already racing.
 Would we get lost?
 Stranded?
 Robbed?
-Would we spend a fortune to keep our Honda-knock-off engine running–all 150CCs?
-Would the desert allow us to cross before our determination desiccated?
-Would the mountains maintain their stubborn tendency to stand tall, the serrated edge a divide between us and our goal?
+Would we spend a fortune to keep our engine running–all 150CCs?
+Would the desert allow us to cross, or would we be desiccated?
+Would the mountains continue to stand tall, a divide between us and our goal?
 Would the jungle sprout our success, or would it leave us devoured by a humid and hasty decay?

 My mind darted, but my body strolled.
 We made our way back to our hostel, not far from the hotel that had hosted our meeting.
 Nothing was far in Colan, a quiet beach town near the city of Piura.
 Sand buried the streets.
 Each step sunk into the road, cushioned and muted.
-The offshore breeze filled the footprints and tire tread left behind, erasing the signs of progress.
-There was no rush here.
-The sand wouldn’t permit it.
+There was no rush here; the sand wouldn’t permit it.
+And the offshore breeze filled the footprints and tire tread left behind, erasing any signs of progress.

 At the hostel, a few teams had gathered on the oceanside deck.
-The table was covered with maps and beer bottles, the air-filled with speculation on routes.
+The table was covered with maps and beer bottles, the air filled with speculation on routes.
 The Scots paid extra attention.
-They didn’t even have a map.
-But that’s because this wasn’t a race in the traditional sense.
+(They hadn’t even brought a map.)
+That’s because this wasn’t a race in the traditional sense.
 The reason for speculating was because there was no course and, in fact, there was only one rule: get your mototaxi from start to finish.
 How we went about this was irrelevant.
 The whole purpose of using mototaxis was to make their second-rate quality, low dependability, and unpredictability contribute to the adventure.